Fresh Air (film)

 Fresh Air is a 1999 Australian film directed by Neil Mansfield and produced by Rosemary Blight, starring Marin Mimica, Nadine Garner and Bridie Carter.
 Set over one week in July 1998, the film tells the story of Jack, Kit and E, three housemates who live together in the Sydney suburb of Marrickville.
-The narrative is presented non-chronologically in a disorienting editing style that Mansfield called "zinema."
-It was one of a series of "million dollar movies" financed by the Australian Film Commission and SBS Independent.
+The narrative is based on a zine within the film called Pretty Ugly made by one of the characters, and is presented non-chronologically in an editing style inspired by zine culture that Mansfield called "zinema."

-The film was released theatrically in Australia in 1999, then issued on VHS.
-It has never been reissued on DVD or streaming platforms since.
-In 2020, during the COVID-19 lockdowns, Mansfield re-edited the film and created a new cut under the title Static Electricity.
-Some screenings were held, but it has not been publicly released.
-Mansfield died in December 2024.

 Plot summary

 The film takes place over one week in July 1998, but does not consistently present the narrative chronologically.
 This is an approximation of events.

 As Fresh Air begins, Kit (Nadine Garner) and Jack (Marin Mimica) are a couple in their late 20s living in Marrickville.
 Jack has just lost his job and has a week remaining at the office.
 Their friend, E (Bridie Carter), is about to move in with them.
 E is making the latest issue of her zine, Pretty Ugly, which chronicles "a week in Marrickville... everyday life is art."
 Scenes of E making the zine and Jack photocopying it at work are interspersed throughout the film, including pages titled with days of the week, but these do not necessarily signify what day it is within the narrative.

 On Sunday, Kit suggests to Jack that he should be a filmmaker but he reacts cynically.
 They drive in Kit's old VW Beetle to E's father's seaside mansion to help her move out.
 During the Lotto results, Jack gets up on the house roof to adjust the TV antenna.
 While Kit watches the Lotto results, she cuts her bangs.
 Kit and E go off to meet their friend Joey (Chrissy Ynfante) at "The Garage" while Jack stays up late to watch the World Cup.

 On Monday, Kit is working at her job stacking shelves at a local supermarket and Jack goes to a local barber, Vince (Francesco Caudullo), for a shave.
 Vince suggests that Jack should take a holiday.
 Kit reflects that butchers seem to be happy people, and works on some new paintings for an upcoming exhibition.
 Over dinner, Jack wonders if he has wasted his life and the three housemates discuss paths forward.